damek/assignment5-alignment/cs336_alignment/outputs/grpo_off_policy_sweep.md

 Running a few more tests with (2, 256) and (2, 128) and lr 1e-5 to see if we get progress and don't blow up.
 (2, 256) died.
 Maybe I should simplify the loop logic regarding multiple rollouts.

+Bizarre, I tried (2, 256) again and it worked for a bit, but then fell to .08%.
+Not sure how that happened.
+The gradient norms and everythign else look fine.

+I think i'm going to try to re-run the (1, 256) with the same code to see if there are any issues.